Patrick Hennessy (painter): Legacy

 Hennessy left his entire estate to Harry Robertson Craig with agreement that on Craig's death the Royal Hibernian Academy should be the beneficiary.
 This legacy has been used to set up the biennial Hennessy Craig Award for aspiring artists.

 Artistic style

 Patrick Hennessy falls into the category of painter who developed a distinctive personal style.
-Labelled at various times in his life as a Traditional Realist, Romantic, Photo Realist, Illusionary and Surrealist.
+Labelled at various times in his life as a Traditional Realist, Photo Realist, Illusionary and Surrealist.
 However, he always remained intrinsically himself.

 His subjects ranged from still life and interiors to landscapes and portraits.

 Examples of his work can be found in the public collections of the Crawford Art Gallery; the Dublin City Gallery The Hugh Lane; the Irish Museum of Modern Art (IMMA); the Limerick City Gallery of Art (LCGA); the National Gallery of Ireland (NGI); the National Self-Portrait Collection of Ireland (NSPCI) at the University of Limerick (UL); and in the collections of University College Cork (UCC) and University College Dublin (UCD).